 The first step in any change is to raise awareness of what’s happening right now.
-Spotting early signs of disengagement, under performance or stress is more challenging in the current circumstances.
-Additionally, workload has increased.
+Spotting early signs of disengagement, underperformance or stress is more challenging in the current circumstances.
+Additionally, the workload has increased.
 HR professionals and leaders are either keeping their business afloat or for some who are in boom times, (because of the pandemic), keeping abreast of the to do’s.

 - Everyone will have their own unique experience and way of handling the pandemic.
 As a coach I’m meeting people wherever they are at, which means suspending judgement.
 I’m finding my clients need time to be heard to feel connected; even if that’s via Teams.

 Listening in to my network, some leaders and HR professionals are experiencing stress and anxiety themselves, which is difficult when you are supposed to be a shining beacon of what good / handling it, looks like.
 Others are seeing it as an exciting challenge.
 It really does depend upon a person’s resilience and upbringing.

 For example, one leader said on a rare day in the office, ‘All I care about are the numbers.’
 His team member had been called in to discuss his performance, (not such a positive touchpoint).
 The leader was also in the spotlight because his department hadn’t hit budget over the last quarter.